zkud/toolbox/README.md

 - nvim

-Dockerized nvim + NvChad build for some basic editing.
-State is fully cached.

-- nvim2

-Dockerized nvim + custom config build for some basic editing.
-See nvim/base2/nvim-state/.config/nvim/init.lua for details.
+Dockerized nvim + custom configs for some basic editing.

 - nvim-rust

-nvim + rust plugins build for some the rust development.
+nvim + custom configs + rust plugins build for some the rust development.

+- ollama-review

+Pr review automation with local ollama api, see ollama/review/run.sh